A Whispering Mass: Cloud Sculptures, Anxiety and Presence

 Date: May 2019

-There is something about hearing her breathe between sentences, the air that is be-ing passed between us — even though she is miles away on a different shore.
+There is something about hearing her breathe between sentences, the air that is being passed between us — even though she is miles away on a different shore.
 The line wavers, cracks and hisses.
-It sounds like she’s covered in something, but as if something is breaking too.
+It sounds like she’s covered in something, but also as though something breaking.
 Exhaust.
 Exhaustion.

 I write these words down after we hang up."